-No building or structure or part thereof shall project into any yard except as shall be specifically provided in §271-230 of this article.
+No building or structure or part thereof shall project into any yard except as shall be specifically provided in §271-230.

-§ 271-22 Projection of accessory structures.
+§ 271-22.
+Projection of accessory structures.

-Stationary outdoor fireplaces are considered site accessory features.
-See 271 Attachment 1B for required setbacks.
-In no case shall a stationary outdoor fireplace may project into the rear yard or side yard but shall-be at least five feet distant from side and rear property lines and shall not exceed eight feet in height.
+Stationary outdoor fireplaces may be located in the rear yard or side yard but shall be at least ten feet distant from side and rear property lines and shall not exceed eight feet in height.

 - A. Accessory buildings or structures shall not occupy more than 20% of the rear yard (as illustrated in Figure 1 which is provided in §271-7B under the definition of "Coverage, Front Yard Impervious"), similar to Impervious Rear Yard area calculation.
-The yard area occupied by the accessory buildings or structures shall be included in computing the maximum percentage of the lot area which may be utilized for buildings within the FAR calculation. - B. Unless otherwise provided in this article, accessory buildings and structures shall be located in the rear yard and shall be not less than 15 feet distant from the main building, not less than 10 feet distant from the rear lot line and not less than 15 feet distant from any side line, with the exception of boundary line fences and walls which may be located on the lot lines.

-C. Accessory site feature setback requirements are provided in 271 Attachment 1B "Table of Setback Requirements for Site Accessory Features".
+The yard area occupied by the accessory buildings or structures shall be included in computing the maximum percentage of the lot area which may be utilized for buildings within the FAR calculation. - B. Unless otherwise provided in this article, accessory buildings and structures shall be located in the rear yard and shall be not less than 15 feet distant from the main building, not less than 10 feet distant from the rear lot line and not less than 15 feet distant from any side line, with the exception of boundary line fences and walls which may be located on the lot lines. - C. Accessory site feature setback requirements are provided in 271 Attachment 1B "Table of Setback Requirements for Site Accessory Features".

-§ 271-24 Churches, schools and related activities.
+§ 271-24.
+Churches, schools and related activities.